jeetsukumaran/obsidian-impresario/README.md

 ## License

-obsidian-impresario © 2023 by Jeet Sukumaran is licensed under Attribution-ShareAlike 4.0 International.
+obsidian-impresario © 2023 by Jeet Sukumaran is licensed under the GNU GPL 3.the GNU GPL 3.0.
 See LICENSE.md for more information.

+### Acknowledgements

+Embedding or transclusion printing capabilities are based on code originally written and generously shared by [Matthew Meyers](http://matthewmeye.rs): [Easy Bake](https://github.com/mgmeyers/obsidian-easy-bake/tree/master).